 Likes, comments, retweets, and shares indicate that content is resonating with your audience.
 Capitalize on that momentum by boosting these posts, and you’ll be able to extend the reach of that content even further without breaking the bank.

-Since these posts have already garnered engagement they have an element of social proof, which may entice more people to like, click, comment, and share.
-With Hootsuite Ads, you can use pre-set performance triggers to automatically boost budgets on high performing posts.
+Since these posts have already garnered engagement they have an element of social proof, more people may be enticed to like, click, comment, and share.

 2. Make data-driven decisions for your next ad campaign